Ball Python Scientific Classification

 In the wild, ball pythons are not confrontational.
 They prey on rats, mice, and other rodents, which makes them beneficial to those involved in agriculture.
 They are sometimes still killed due to fear, and chemicals involved in agriculture can also have a negative impact on them.

-As pets, the ball python is calm and curious, making it a good choice for the novice snake owner.View all 202 animals that start with B
+As a pet, the ball python is calm and curious, making it a good choice for novice snake owners.View all 285 animals that start with B

 Ball Python FAQs (Frequently Asked Questions)